mongodb/mongo-kafka/README.md

 * **JSON plain** (offers JSON record structure without any attached schema)
 * **RAW JSON** (string only - JSON structure not managed by Kafka connect)

-Since these settings can be independently configured, it's possible to have different settings for the key and value of record respectively.
+Since key and value settings can be independently configured, it is possible to work with different data formats for records' keys and values respectively.

+_NOTE: Even when using RAW JSON mode i.e. with [StringConverter](https://kafka.apache.org/21/javadoc/index.html?org/apache/kafka/connect/storage/StringConverter.html) the expected Strings have to be valid and parsable JSON._

 ##### Configuration example for AVRO
 ```properties